Man stabbed to death in Kensington, witnesses see attacker flee scene: Police

-PHILADELPHIA -- A man died after being stabbed in the Kensington section of Philadelphia.
+PHILADELPHIA (WPVI) -- A man died after being stabbed in the Kensington section of Philadelphia.

 It happened just after 5 a.m.
 Wednesday on the 3200 block of G Street, near East Allegheny Avenue and Custer Street.